Andrew Hannah

-Andrew Boyd Hannah (17 September 1864 – 29 May 1940) was a Scottish international footballer who played as a right back.
-He missed just two games in Everton's 1890–91 title winning season.
+Andrew Boyd Hannah (17 September 1864 – 29 May 1940) was a Scottish footballer who played as a right-back.
+He missed just two games in Everton's 1890–91 title-winning season.
 In 1892 he became the first captain of Liverpool.
 In 2006 he was listed in 100 players who shook the Kop, a Liverpool fan poll.
+He made one appearance for the Scotland national team, in 1888.

 Career

 Renton

 Born in Renton, Dunbartonshire, to Irish parents, Hannah first played for Renton, where he was part of a side that won the Scottish Cup twice and were then crowned unofficial champions of the world after defeating English cup holders, West Bromwich Albion in 1888.
 Hannah so impressed his opponents that they signed him in time for the first ever Football League season but he was unable to settle at Stoney Lane and returned to his hometown club for a second spell before being enticed south again in time for the second Football League season.